ksu-cs-cc/ksu-cs-cc.github.io/content/5-cc410/y-milestones/08-website-basics.md

   * You may use additional HTML elements & CSS style to improve the readability of this page as you see fit!
 As with the GUI project, this is your chance to explore a bit.
     * The model solution uses the [Card](https://getbootstrap.com/docs/4.6/components/card/) component and [Row Columns](https://getbootstrap.com/docs/4.6/layout/grid/#row-columns) in Bootstrap.
   * Under the "Combo" heading, add a note that any entree, side, and drink may be combined for a combo discount, and print the current combo discount value as well. (_Hint: you'll have to send this through the controller to the template somehow..._)

+{{% notice tip %}}

+You can format currency values directly in your templates!
+See [Formatting Currencies in Spring using Thymeleaf](https://www.baeldung.com/spring-thymeleaf-currencies) for Java or using the familiar Python [String.format()](https://realpython.com/python-formatted-output/) function as demonstrated in this [StackOverflow](https://stackoverflow.com/a/31158813) comment.

+{{% /notice %}}

 ## Time Requirements